cloudflare/cf-terraforming/README.md

 ### v5

-Any resource that is released within the Terraform Provider is automatically supported for generation.
-Import support is not yet implemented.
+Any resource that is released within the Terraform Provider is automatically supported for generation and import.

 ### v4